Table of Contents

 According to HDFC chairman Deepak Parekh, developers should be prepared for up to a 20% fall in housing prices.

 Some, however, beg to differ from the likes of Kapoor and Parekh.
 This segment is of the opinion that those expecting any reduction in property prices, in the medium to long term, might be disappointed as property values, if anything, are likely to show an upward movement in the post-Coronavirus world, based on several factors.

 Why property prices in India might not drop after COVID-19?

-The Economic Survey 2019-20 pointed out that builders should allow prices to drop by taking a haircut as a remedy to reduce their inventory burden.
-However, a number of issues are at play which makes doing that a near- impossibility.
+The Economic Survey 2019-20 also pointed out that builders should allow prices to drop, by taking a haircut as a remedy to reduce their inventory burden.
+Similar views were aired by the HDFC chairman when he said builders should sell their inventory at whatever prices they get to generate liquidity.
+However, a number of issues are at play, which makes accepting such suggestions difficult.

 Developers are under tremendous pressure

-In the top nine residential markets, developers are currently sitting on an unsold stock worth Rs 6.1 lakh crore.
-With buyers becoming fence-sitters, almost-completely making any chances of profit-making for a large number of builders out of question, sources of liquidity are also fast drying up with the ongoing non-banking finance companies (NBFC) crisis.
+As on September 30, 2020, developers were sitting on an unsold stock consisting of over 7.23 lakh units worth over Rs 6 lakh crore in the top nine residential markets.
+With buyers becoming fence-sitters, almost-completely making any chances of profit-making for a large number of builders out of question; sources of liquidity are also fast drying up with the ongoing non-banking finance companies (NBFC) crisis.